MakeSchool-Tutorials/web-7-react-redux-tetris-app/P06-Controls/content.md

 1. Building a timer system
 1. Implementing Game Over and Restart

 Tetris has a couple controls.
 Blocks can be moved left, right, and down.
 They can also be rotated.

 The original game used a joystick and button.
 This game will use four buttons.

 ![controls](assets/controls.png)

 The next step is to create a component with four buttons.
 These buttons will all issue actions.

-Redux allows you to make changes to applications state from any component by issuing an action.
+Redux allows you to make changes to application state from any component by issuing an action.

 Without Redux, changes in state would have to be passed up and down the component hierarchy and state would have to be managed by a shared parent component.

 # Adding Controls